How can I use Strikingly just for my home page and keep all my directories?

-If you are using a high function website builder for your current site (such as Wordpress, Drupal), it's possible they have a way to do a redirect.
-For example, Wordpress has a plugin (Redirection) that will allow you redirect only and exactly the root domain to www.domain.com, and leave everything else untouched!
+If you are using a high function website builder for your current site (such as WordPress, Drupal), it's possible they have a way to do a redirect.
+For example, WordPress has a plugin (Redirection) that will allow you to redirect only and exactly the root domain to www.domain.com, and leave everything else untouched!
 There are a number of plugins -- try searching on your builder.

 - PHP redirect (or server redirect).

-You can add some code to a file on your server that just your root domain.
-Note that this will vary depending on the language your website is based in, and that this method doesn't work for Wordpress site (see above instead.)
+You can add some code to a file on your server that just for your root domain.
+Note that this will vary depending on the language your website is based in and that this method doesn't work for WordPress site (see above instead.)